ahuggins/docs-1/docs/04-plugins/02-parsedoc-plugin.md

 #### `populate`[​](https://deploy-preview-8--lyra-docs.netlify.app/plugins/plugin-parsedoc#populate) <a href="#populate" id="populate"></a>

-A function that takes three arguments.
+A asynchronous function that takes three arguments.
 Should be used internally by `populateFromGlob`:

 - `db`: the database to populate.
 Should use Lyra's native `insert` or `insertBatch` methods internally.
 - `data`: raw HTML/Markdown string or Buffer.